tigerob/ruby-terminal-app-project/README.md

 ### User interaction

 The app provides directions to the user at each page on how to interact with that page.
-For exampple: the menu page includes directions to the user to "enter a number to continue".
+For example, the menu page includes directions to the user to "enter a number to continue".

-The user interacts with the app by using both command-line arguments and inputs of letters, numbers and the enter key on their keyboard.
+The user interacts with the app by using both command-line arguments and inputs of letters, numbers and the enter key on their keyboard for in-app interaction.

-#### Command-line arguments
+#### **Command-line arguments**

-See step 4 of 'Run' under the Help Documentation above for an explanation of the different command-line arguments the user can use.
+See step 4 of 'Run' under the Help Documentation above for an explanation of the different command-line arguments the user can use to interact with the app.

-#### In-app interaction
+#### **In-app interaction**

-  - How user finds out how to interact with each feature
-  - How user interacts with each feature
-  - How errors are handled and displayed to the user
+At the menu, the user must enter a number from 1 to 5 to proceed with one of the menu options.

+At the output of menu option 1, the user must press enter to return to the menu.

+At the output of menu option 2, the user must enter a number from 1 to 13 to proceed with one of the listed genres.
+At the next output, the user must press enter to return to the menu.

+At the output of menu option 3, the user must enter either 'new' or 'old' to proceed.
+At the next output, the user must enter either 'American' or 'world' to proceed.
+At the next output, the user must enter one of the listed genres to proceed.
+At the next output, the user must press enter to return to the menu.

+At the output of menu option 4, the user must press enter to return to the menu.

+At the Help Page, the user must press enter to continue to the menu.

-#### Error-handling
+#### **Exception-handling**

-The
+If the user enters an invalid input at any point of the in-app interactions, the app raises an exception and returns a message to the user with directions on how to enter a valid input.
+For example, if the user enters anything other than the numbers 1 to 5 at the menu page, the app returns a message of "Please type in a number from 1 to 5 to proceed!".

 ---

 ### Control-flow diagram

 ---